orouits/led/README.md

 # LED
-Line Editor (led) is a simple command line utility wrote in C to edit text files using PCRE2 library for modern REGEX synthax and more.
+Line Editor (led) is a simple command line utility written in C to edit text files using PCRE2 library for modern REGEX synthax and more.
 It aims to cover in one tool common text search/replace functions that need some times multiple tools like sed, grep, tr, awk, perl ...

 # Command line synthax